-Important: You must decrypt all files that were encrypted using prior versions of Client Security Software before installing Client Security Software 5.0.
-Client Security Software 5.0 cannot decrypt files that were encrypted using prior versions of Client Security Software because of changes in its file encryption implementation.
+Important: If you are upgrading from a version prior to Client Security Software 5.0, you must decrypt all encrypted files before installing Client Security Software 5.1.
+Client Security Software 5.1 cannot decrypt files that were encrypted using versions prior to Client Security Software 5.0 because of changes in its file encryption implementation.